AnnaGerber/node-ardx/content/exercises/ex7.md

 You can find this code in `code/CIRC-07-code-button.js`

 ### Fading up and down
-Lets use the buttons to control an analog signal.
+Let's use the buttons to control an analog signal.
 To do this you will need to change the wire connecting the LED from pin 13 to pin 9, also change the code to use the fadeIn and fadeOut methods.
 These methods take a parameter that controls the speed of the fade.